lodsb/MegaLeapOSC/readme.md

 #intro#
 This is yet another OSC control-app for the Leap Motion sensor, it uses scala, so it is crossplatform.
 It allows to use different configurations for your various sessions (ip/port & messages).
-You can send multiple osc messages per event or to arbitrarily modify the event data by altering the configuration.
+You can send multiple osc messages per event or arbitrarily modify the event data by altering the configuration file.
 This is done via using Twitter's Eval library that allows to use native scala files to store configurations - so if you want to dig deeper, you can just add some custom scala code to your config.

-The UI contains info such as the messages that are being sent.
+* The UI contains info such as the messages that are being sent.
-The app is multi-threaded for ui/network updates, so it should be responsive.
+* The app is multi-threaded for ui/network updates, so it should be responsive.

-If you make use of the IDs: they have been made consistent so 2 hands or fingers will always get the IDs 0 & 1 etc.
+* If you make use of the IDs: they have been made consistent so 2 hands or fingers will always get the IDs 0 & 1 etc.

 !evening hack code quality!